sksamuel/hoplite/README.md

 For example, a preprocessor may choose to perform environment variable substition, configure default values, perform database lookups, or whatever other custom action you need when the config is being resolved.

+You can add custom pre-processors in addition to the build in ones, by using the function `withPreprocessor` on the `ConfigLoader` class.

 #### Built-in Preprocessors

+These built-in preprocessors are registered automatically.

 | Preprocessor        | Function                                                                                                                                                                                                                                                                                |
 |:--------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|